karlmay88/jAson_jAbin/README.md

 The current `C++` implementation requires sibling nodes to be unique with regard to the node name.

 Templating allows for different storage modes for the integer array descriptors.

+## ToDo

+All interfaces currently lack support for character arrays.
+The approach will be that for character arrays `di` will contain the number of bytes in `da`.
+Actual words in `da` are null terminated and can therefore be retrieved by the parser.